Santa Fe de Nuevo México: 17th century

+Pueblo Revolt

+During the time of the Pueblo confederation, the Spanish and their Pueblo allies were exiled to El Paso del Norte, in today's Ciudad Juárez.

 Some pueblos were friendly to the foreigners, but after cultural differences and the banishment of local religions, tensions against the Spanish rose significantly.
 After compounding misdeeds and overbearing taxes by the Spanish invaders, the indigenous communities rebelled in what is now referred to as the Pueblo Revolt of 1680.
-This rebellion saw the Spanish expelled from Nuevo México for a period of 12 years, and the pueblo people were able to regain lost lands.
-In 1692, they returned to battle against the Spanish, who sought restoration of the conquered holdings.
+This rebellion saw the Spanish expelled from Nuevo México for a period of 12 years, and the Pueblo peoples were able to regain lost lands.

+Reestablishment

+In 1692, the Spanish returned to New Mexico after being invited by some Pueblo elders.
 Diego de Vargas achieved the reoccupation of Santa Fe.
 The province came under the jurisdiction of the Real Audiencia de Guadalajara, with oversight by the Viceroy of New Spain at Mexico City.

 18th century

 In 1777, with the creation of the Commandancy General of the Provincias Internas, the Nuevo México Province was removed from the oversight of the Viceroy and placed solely in the jurisdiction of the new commandant general.
 This caused much unrest, due to the sudden lack of representation in Santa Fe for the region of Nuevo México.